-- 3 The City of Alameda adhered to a set of guiding principles in developing the CARP.
-These principles - 4 include aligning with state goals to address climate change impacts and reduce GHG emissions, building - 5 on broader adaptation planning efforts in the region, and supporting county mitigation and adaptation - 6 targets.
-Furthermore, the development process included an overarching commitment to social equity that - 7 continuously considered the impacts climate change and the proposed CARP actions will have on - 8 Alameda communities, particularly among socially vulnerable populations.
+The City of Alameda adhered to a set of guiding principles in developing the CARP.
+These principles include aligning with state goals to address climate change impacts and reduce GHG emissions, building on broader adaptation planning efforts in the region, and supporting county mitigation and adaptation targets.
+Furthermore, the development process included an overarching commitment to social equity that considered the impacts climate change and the proposed CARP actions will have on Alameda communities, particularly among socially vulnerable populations.

-9 Aligning with State Goals
+Aligning with State Goals

-- 10 The City of Alameda's joint efforts to address climate change impacts and reduce GHG emissions align - 11 closely with various state policies.
-For example, the CARP's recommendations to prevent further sea - 12 level rise in Alameda align with the mandates of Assembly Bill (AB) 691.
-AB 691 was enacted on October - 13 5, 2013, and requires trustees of public trust lands (receiving more than \$250,000 in annual gross - 14 revenue from those lands) to prepare and submit assessments of how they propose to address sea level - 15 rise impacts that could result from their activities. - 16 The CARP also sets the stage for the City to address Senate Bill (SB) 1383 regulations, which target - 17 short-lived climate pollutants.
-SB 1383 requires the state to decrease methane emissions by reducing the - landfill disposal of organic waste by 50 percent from 2014 levels by 2020, and by 75 percent by 2025. - 19 Under these regulations, Alameda must institute programs and jurisdictional mandates that support - 20 comprehensive organics management. - 21 Furthermore, the CARP's goals align with AB 32, the supporting Scoping Plan, and Executive Order (EO) - 22 B-30-15, which suggest local governments develop climate plans that address both GHG emissions and - 23 climate change adaptation, as well as mandate that California achieve a 40 percent GHG emissions - 24 reduction by 2030 and an 80 percent reduction by 2050 (below 1990 levels).
-EO B-30-15 also directs - 25 state planning and investment to carry out both GHG emissions reduction and climate change adaptation - 26 measures. - 27 Finally, in keeping with California's 2019 Building Energy Efficiency Standards, the CARP recommends - 28 ways that Alameda businesses and residents can reduce their reliance on fossil fuels.
-The California - 29 Energy Commission adopted these building standards2 on May 9, 2018 (effective January 1, 2020), to - 30 reduce wasteful and inefficient energy consumption, as well as enhance the state's overall environmental - 31 quality.
+The City of Alameda's joint efforts to address climate change impacts and reduce GHG emissions align closely with various state policies.
+For example, the CARP's recommendations to prevent further sea level rise in Alameda align with the mandates of Assembly Bill (AB) 691.
+AB 691 was enacted on October 5, 2013, and requires trustees of public trust lands (receiving more than \$250,000 in annual gross revenue from those lands) to prepare and submit assessments of how they propose to address sea level rise impacts that could result from their activities.

+The CARP also sets the stage for the City to address Senate Bill (SB) 1383 regulations, which target short-lived climate pollutants.
+SB 1383 requires the state to decrease methane emissions by reducing the landfill disposal of organic waste by 50 percent from 2014 levels by 2020, and by 75 percent by 2025.
+Under these regulations, Alameda must institute programs and jurisdictional mandates that support comprehensive organics management.

+Furthermore, the CARP's goals align with AB 32, the supporting Scoping Plan, and Executive Orders (EOs) B-30-15 and B-55-18.
+These suggest local governments develop climate plans that address both GHG emissions and climate change adaptation, as well as mandate that California achieve a 40 percent GHG emissions reduction by 2030 and an 80 percent reduction by 2050 (below 1990 levels).
+EO B-30-15 also directs state planning and investment to carry out both GHG emissions reduction and climate change adaptation measures.
+In addition, EO B-55-18 establishes a new statewide goal to achieve carbon neutrality as soon as possible, and no later than 2045, as well as to achieve and maintain net negative emissions thereafter.

+Finally, in keeping with California's 2019 Building Energy Efficiency Standards, the CARP recommends ways that Alameda businesses and residents can reduce their reliance on fossil fuels.
+The California Energy Commission (CEC) adopted these building standards2 on May 9, 2018 (effective January 1, 2020), to reduce wasteful and inefficient energy consumption, as well as enhance the state's overall environmental quality.